ct-clmsn/mesos4chpl/README.md

 ## HOWTO make the Mesos Framework?

-If you plan to use this framework with Chapel programs that do not use Chapel's HDFS I/O support, compile the Chapel-Mesos-Framework by running `make` and `make install`.
+If you plan to use this framework with Chapel programs that do not use Chapel's HDFS I/O support, edit the `INSTALL_DIR` variable in `Makefile`, compile the Chapel-Mesos-Framework by running `make` and `make install`.

 For programs that require HDFS I/O support, check to see if the machine compiling the Chapel program has `libjvm.a` on the system
 (look in `/usr/lib`, `/usr/local/lib`, or where `$JAVA_HOME` points).